Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   Fixed a text encoding errors.
+   Fixed a errors, that occurred during marshaling of Unicode strings in Unix-based operating systems.

    ====================
    POST-INSTALL ACTIONS